AndyM2013/twitter_distributed_source_kafka/README.md

 auto.create=true
 auto.evolve=true
 ```
-Similary with source connector, max tasks is 1 because we just use one postgres to recieve data.
+Similar with the source connector, max tasks is 1 because we just use one postgres to receive data.
 Topics value is "distributed_twitter_data".
-The user and entity data are nested json formet and our Jdbc connector does not support it.
+The user and entity data are nested json format and our Jdbc connector does not support it.

-After the sink connector created, we should be able to access the data we got from Twitter.
+After the sink connector is created, we should be able to access the data we got from Twitter.

 * Find postgres container id and access it
 ```